Q. I want to start an X Class team. How do I start?

 Q. Are there other X Class racers in my area?

-A. This is a new variant of quad racing, so we're getting info from new people in dribs and drabs.
+A. X Class pilots are popping up all over!
 If you send us a message via our contact page, we'll put people in the same area in contact as we get new information about races, leagues, and teams.
 We're not only a source for races, we're a great source for information and making connections with other X Class enthusiasts.

 Q. My company would like to sponsor a team/race.
 Who should I contact?